silverstripe/cwp/docs/en/management_services/deploynaut.md

 ## Access

-Like Gitlab, the technical contact is given an account for Deploynaut and controls the users and who has access to deploy which sites.

-If a technical contact loses access and needs their password reset they can request this through the helpdesk.
+The access to deploy to UAT as well as any additional environments is given to PTCs, ITCs, PA Managers and Instance Managers as part of the Management Services account.

 ## Deployments

-A user that has access to make deployments can perform an instant deployment to the UAT environment from the latest version of the code in Gitlab.
-A deployment the production environment cannot be done by any user via Deploynaut, regardless of access level.
-They must be requested through the helpdesk and get the approval of the techincal contact.
+Each instance is tied to a primary repository, and it is only from this repository that deployments are possible.
+A user that has access to deployments can choose a Gitlab revision to deploy and schedule it.
+The deployment is scheduled in a queue and will be performed as soon as a backend worker becomes available.

+To roll a deployment back, choose a historical revision from the dropdown.

+Production deployments are only requestable via helpdesk and are enacted by the platform operator upon explicit confirmation from ITC (or PTC).

 ## Historic data